 - Appearing on WGN TV morning news talking about Autismerica and my book in 2018.

 I teach a variety of classes at the College of DuPage which I thoroughly enjoy doing.
 They include:

-- Education 1110--Interpersonal Communication Skills for Life and Work.
+- Education 1110, Interpersonal Communication Skills for Life and Work.
 This course I often teach in a unique format just for students on the autism spectrum.
-You can see a streaming video describing Education 1110 here.
+Watch video describing Education 1110

-- Education 1115--College Success Skills.
-You can see a streaming video describing Education 1115 here.
+- Education 1115, College Success Skills.
+Watch video describing Education 1115

 Autismerica is a social support group I co-founded back in 2010.
 We provide a safe and supportive environment for people on the Autism and/or Asperger's spectrum and their families to gather and have fun.
 It is one of the proudest accomplishments of my career.
 For an informational video on Autismerica, click here or here.
 Another video, produced by COD's own Courier TV is also here.
-Also, you can visit our Facebook page here, or our official COD website here.
+Also, you can visit our Facebook page, or our official Autismerica website.

 The Vocational Skills and Reach Out Program

 The Vocational Skills Program consists of a series of developmental level, non-credit courses designed to develop workplace skills that can lead to competitive, entry-level employment.
 The program, while originally a part of the Glenbard school district, transitioned to College of DuPage back in 2004 where I was involved in the transition.
 Topics include basic animal care, computer skills, food service skills, general office skills, horticulture skills, hospitality skills, and more.
 Each are stand alone courses offered most each semester.

 Most recently we added the Reach Out program back in 2015.
 These classes focuses more on independent living skills such as money management, housing, managing emotions, nutritional health, and interviewing skills.
 We also added a Literacy Skills component for those students seeking to further develop their reading and writing skills.
 Read more on both programs and course offerings